Core Architecture & X12/Code Set Standards for Medical Billing & Claim Scrubbing Automation

 Payer-Specific Adjudication & Rule Boundaries

 Rule boundaries should be evaluated after structural and clinical validation passes.
 This layered approach ensures that high-severity structural errors are quarantined immediately, while payer-specific edits are applied only to syntactically valid, clinically coherent claims.
-Implementing a rules-as-code framework with versioned YAML/JSON configurations allows audit trails to trace exactly which payer rule triggered a hold or rejection.
+A rules-as-code framework with versioned YAML/JSON configurations allows audit trails to trace exactly which payer rule triggered a hold or rejection.

 Deterministic Error Handling & Fallback Routing